-You have probably heard at least one of your friends or family talk of needing a foundation repair on their home.
+You have probably heard at least one of your friends or family talk of needing a foundation repair for their Houston home.
 It is perfectly normal to start worrying about your own home after hearing of others having issues.
-Is there a foundation repair in your future or is your home just having the normal settling issues?
+Is there a foundation repair in your future, or is your home just having normal settling issues?

 It is a fact that homes will settle over the years.
 This is perfectly normal and nothing to worry about.
 However, knowing when to call in a foundation repair expert will help alleviate unnecessary anxiety and worry.
-Let’s discuss some of the signs that will determine whether you have normal settling or need a foundation repair.
+Let’s discuss some of the signs that will determine whether you have normal settling or need a foundation repair for your Houston home.

 1. Foundation cracks; wall and floor cracks.

 It is normal to have cracks in your walls that happen 2-3 years after the home has been built.
 This is called “normal” settling, and it happens when the ground starts shifting under your foundation.
 So, how do we determine if the cracks you’re seeing in the walls warrant a foundation repair?